 Consider synthetic carpet fibres

-Finally, the overall amount of yarn used in a solution will impact the cost of the solution.
+Finally, the overall amount of yarn used in a commercial carpet solution will impact the cost of the solution.
 If you’re in need of quick upfront savings, considering the amount of fibre and type of fibre you select can certainly help you save.
 Make sure you talk to your carpet manufacturer about the pros and cons of each solution, though.

 Going standard, though, doesn’t mean losing out on the opportunity for a unique design.

-For example, at Ege, we offer our standard solutions in hundreds of colours, patterns and designs, through our express collections.
+For example, at Egecarpets, we offer our standard solutions in hundreds of colours, patterns and designs, through our express collections.
 In addition to this, we also offer our designer collections, comprised of unique designs, made in collaboration with notable designers.
 In this way, you can save money on creating a completely customised design, but you can still ensure the level of uniqueness your project requires.

 How to save money on carpet backing